I have had the pleasure of working with many nonprofits and for the most it has been satisfying being able to contribute my skill set.

 These three objectives work together and builds a strong foundation for any organization, not just a nonprofit.
 The core values of credibility, a safe workplace, and governance carries a common theme, and that is trust.
 People only join and volunteer to an organization that is honest and one that can be trusted.

 - Best Practices Mould at the Work Site

 - Alberta Societies Act

 - Alberta Societies Board Development

 I may write a bit more in this topic as I broke up with an organization that I felt was a good organization.
-What happen is that the core group of volunteers got corrupted and swayed from the mission.
+What happen is that the core group of volunteers got corrupted and swayed from the mission – governance and financial accountability was put on the bench.
 Dishonesty is being replaced in the mission statement.